tonco-miyazawa/onig_syn_md/SYNTAX_6_9_9.md

 ### 1. ONIG_SYN_OP2_QMARK_GROUP_EFFECT (enable `(?...)`)

-_Set in: Oniguruma, Python, Ruby, Perl_NG, Perl, Java, Emacs_
+_Set in: Oniguruma, Python, Ruby, Perl_NG, Perl, Java_

 Enables support for the fairly-common `(?...)` grouping operator, which controls precedence but which does _not_ capture its contents.